MMN3003/knowledge/Language/English/vocabulary.md

-- **to be bumped** : informal to move someone or something into a different class or group, or to remove them from a class or group altogether:
+- **to be bumped**: informal to move someone or something into a different class or group, or to remove them from a class or group altogether.
- The flight was overbooked, and Dad was the first one to be bumped.
+ #example The flight was overbooked, and Dad was the first one to be bumped.
-bump somebody up to/out of/from etc something
+- **bump** somebody up to/out of/from etc something
  The reforms bumped many families off the state-provided health care list.
-- **crammed** : 1[transitive always + adverb/preposition] to force something into a small space
+- **crammed** :
-cram something into/onto etc something
+ #mean to force something into a small space,cram something into/onto etc something
- Jill crammed her clothes into the bag.
+ #example Jill crammed her clothes into the bag.
- A lot of information has been crammed into this book.
+ #example A lot of information has been crammed into this book.
-► see thesaurus at fill
-2[intransitive always + adverb/preposition] if a lot of people cram into a place or vehicle, they go into it so it is then full
+ #mean if a lot of people cram into a place or vehicle, they go into it so it is then full
 cram in/into
  We all crammed in and Pete started the car.
  Thirty-six thousand spectators crammed into the stadium to see the game.